Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price - Amazon UK

-Personally though, I can’t figure out what you’re in reality getting for the extra investment.
-As far as I’m anxious the essence of Tassimo is the disks, and the bar coding system which tells the machines what to do.
+Personally although, I can’t figure out what you’re simply getting for the extra investment.
+As far as I’m worried the essence of Tassimo is the disks, and the bar coding system which tells the machines what to do.

-I can’t basically see any clear benefits to be had other than aesthetics, from stumping up the extra cash.
+I can’t literally see any clear benefits to be had other than aesthetics, from stumping up the extra cash.
 I may be missing something!

 Check Price - Amazon UK

-Another pod coffee brewing tool that doesn’t require much introduction, is the Dolce Gusto machines from Nescafé.
+Another pod coffee makeking equipment that doesn’t require much introduction, is the Dolce Gusto machines from Nescafé.

-Unlike with the Tassimo machines above, I can see some benefits from going for the mildly higher priced Dolce Gusto machines.
-The more expensive machines are automatic vs manual, and there are other features that you may decide are worth investing a bit extra in.
+Unlike with the Tassimo machines above, I can see some benefits from going for the slightly higher priced Dolce Gusto machines.
+The more expensive machines are automatic vs manual, and there are other features that you may decide are worth investing a little extra in.

 Check Price - Amazon UK